filamentphp/filament/packages/actions/docs/06-prebuilt-actions/09-export.md

     ->exporter(ProductExporter::class)
 ```

-If you want to add this action to the header of a table instead, you can use `Filament\Actions\ExportAction`:
+If you want to add this action to the header of a table, you may do so like this:

 ```php
 use App\Filament\Exports\ProductExporter;